outrera/Glittershard/docs/Beastiary.md

 48-192 hours: Health does not come back after a long rest 192+ hours: Creature starves to death

+**On Fire:** When burning, take 1d6 fire damage per turn, negates armor.

 **Paralyzed:** A paralyzed entity cannot move or take actions.
 Refer to the cause of effect for exit condition

-**Poisoned:** Poisons cause damage over time.
+**Poisoned:** Poisons cause damage over time based on poison type.
 A heal check of poison level + 1d10 (rolled when poison is applied) can be passed to get rid of the poison.

 **Sleep Deprivation:** If not long rest is taken in a 48 hour period, all stats fall by 1 per 48 hours unrested.
 Stats reset when a long rest is taken.